rohannso/sathe_shooters_AB_06/README.md

 *Under no circumstances should this tool be modified to scrape or interact with actual dark web sites.*

+---

-## How It Works
+## 🛠 How It Works

-1. *Data Collection*: The system collects data from the simulated dark web environment, storing it in timestamped JSON files.
+1. *Data Collection* - The system collects data from the simulated dark web environment and stores it in JSON files.

-2. *LLM Analysis*: Content is analyzed using the Groq LLM (Gemma2-9b-it) to detect references to registered users.
+2. *LLM Analysis* - Content is analyzed using the Groq LLM (Gemma2-9b-it) to detect references to registered users.

-3. *Alert Generation*: When user references are found, the system generates alerts with detailed analysis.
+3. *Alert Generation* - Alerts are created when user references are found.

-4. *Visualization*: The Streamlit dashboard (steam.py) provides a user-friendly interface to explore and understand the threat data, connecting to the backend (app.py).
+4. *Visualization* - The Streamlit dashboard provides a user-friendly interface to explore threat data.

+---

-## Dashboard Features
+## 📊 Dashboard Features

-The dashboard provides:
-- Overview metrics of detected threats and alerts
+✔ *Overview metrics* - Track detected threats and alerts
-- Search functionality by source, target, or keyword
+✔ *Search functionality* - Filter by source, target, or keyword
-- Date filtering for historical analysis
+✔ *Date filtering* - Analyze historical threats
-- Detailed threat information with risk levels and recommended actions
+✔ *Risk levels & recommendations* - Understand the severity and next steps

+---

-## Customization
+## 🔧 Customization

 ### Adjusting Scan Frequency
 Modify the sleep duration in alert_system.py to change how often the system checks for new threats: